 The Baseball Classic runs a unique structure for its league operations that promotes competitiveness and parity.
 Team’s budgets are derived from the standard league-wide media contracts and revenue sharing.
-Ticket prices are locked at a fixed price of $1.00, but attendance drives the ability for team budgets to fluctuate upward or downward depending the on the team’s success at earning attendance.
+Ticket prices are locked at a fixed price of $1.00, subject to inflation, but attendance drives the ability for team budgets to fluctuate upward or downward depending the on the team’s success at earning attendance.

 Budgets are typically in the range of $6 million total for player salaries, coaching salaries, scouting budgets, international amateur free agent budgets, and development budgets.
 Contract Extensions of players are disallowed across the TBC universe, as every player must reach the free agency pool before a team can attempt to resign said player, thus allowing for other teams to compete for the player.

 The TBC does not have player arbitration, therefore causing players on their rookie contracts to maintain the minimum salary of $10,000 through 5 years of service before entering free agency.
 Pro-tip: It is wise to prevent a top prospect from gaining a full year of service in his first season.
 By preventing him from getting to a year, after 5 seasons he will be just short of 5 service years, thus giving you an extra year of control.